Reference Internet Resources

 Bureau of Transportation Statistics - Statistics and information on all aspects of transportation from bicycles to airplanes.

-Cost & standard of living - From the Bureau of Labor Statistics.
+Consumer Price Index - From the Bureau of Labor Statistics.

 Statistical Abstract of the US - The most commonly requested data about the population, compiled from US census.
+New data is no longer collected as of 2012.

 Tax Stats- From the IRS, get statistics on individuals (summary information on many individuals combined, not specific individuals), corporations, partnerships, excise taxes an more.
 Available in Lotus or Excel spreadsheets.